 That is why last year alone, Holt came alongside 31,158 families and helped those parents achieve the stability and self-sufficiency necessary to continue caring for their children.
 At Holt, we pursue our family strengthening and reunification work with the same passion, energy and resources that we bring to our foster care and adoption work because we are focused on the best interests of children.

 While comprehensive family strengthening support cannot always prevent parents and children from being separated, for many, many parents this help and assistance can make all the difference in creating the stability needed in their lives to successfully parent.
-Yet despite the ongoing efforts of Holt and other organizations to provide resources and supports to keep families together, the harsh reality is that currently there are millions of children around the world growing up without the protection and care of their parents.
+Yet despite the ongoing efforts of Holt and other organizations to provide resources and support to keep families together, the harsh reality is that currently there are millions of children around the world growing up without the protection and care of their parents.
 And every single one of those children deserves to experience the safety, love and nurturance of being in a family.

 The reasons children become separated from their birth families are complex and sometimes unresolvable, despite everyone’s best efforts.
 In addition, many countries around the world face cultural and societal barriers that make successful domestic adoption extremely challenging to achieve.
 Included in the millions of children without permanent, safe and loving families are tens of thousands of children here in the U.S. living in foster care.
 Many of these children are older, and have special care needs.

 While we work toward our goal of every child growing up safe and loved in the family they were born into, children waiting in limbo with uncertain futures can’t afford to wait to get their needs met — they need a solution now.